 - Parking tickets / fixed penalty notices / lost property If you are disputing the issuing of any tickets / notices you need to address this direct with the issuer.
 CCTV footage cannot be used to sort out parking disputes or matters such as lost property.

-Can I make a Freedom Of Information (FOI) request for footage?
+Can I make a Subject Access Request (SAR) for footage?

 Members of the public can request footage of themselves ONLY and must state clearly the time when the incident occurred.
-FOI requests should be sent to the FOI team for assessment, in the first instance.
-Requests should be sent to E&N.email@example.com
+This would be handled as a Subject Access Request.
+SAR requests should be sent to the IMG team for assessment, in the first instance.
+Requests should be sent to

 Leeds City Council provides an Alarm Response Service.
 Safer Leeds officers provide a mobile patrol service across Leeds that incorporates responding to Alarms and keyholding in addition to random premises checks.
 These are carried out on various public and private buildings and range from schools to sheltered housing complexes, large industrial properties to car parks.
 Also under the Leedswatch banner is the Parkswatch services that incorporates mobile officers on off-road vehicles (bikes) undertaking duties such as locking and unlocking parks and cemeteries and responding to reports of anti-social behaviour in parks and open spaces.

 You can make a request for any information the council may hold under the Freedom of Information act for example, ‘how many CCTV cameras are there citywide?’
-The council has 20 working days to respond to a FOI request form the data of receipt.
+The council has 20 working days to respond to a FOI request from the date of receipt.

-Your personal information can be requested under the Data Protection act and is classed as a Subject Access Request for example, ‘I would like all information about me held on the councils housing systems’.
-The council has 40 days to respond to your request.
+Your personal information can be requested under the General Data Protection Regulation (GDPR) and the Data Protecion Act 2018.
+Requesting your information is classed as a Subject Access Request for example, ‘I would like all information about me held on the councils housing systems’.
+The council has 30 days to respond to your request.

 2. How do I make An FOI request?

 If you wish to make a request for information under the Act, then this must be in writing, must contain a name and address for correspondence, and must describe the information you are seeking.
-Requests can either be e-mailed to firstname.lastname@example.org or can be sent by post to: Freedom of Information, Information Governance, 4th Floor, Leonardo, 2 Rossington Street, Leeds LS2 8HD.
+Requests can either be e-mailed to email@example.com or can be sent by post to: Freedom of Information, Information Governance, 8th Floor West, Merrion House, Merrion Way, Leeds LS2 8BB.

 3. How do I make a SAR request?

-If you wish to make a request for your personal information under the act, this must be in writing and must contain a name and address for correspondence.
+If you wish to make a request for your personal information under the act, this can be made verbally or in writing.
 In order for us to ensure that we release information to the appropriate individuals, we will need to check your identity.
 To do this we will need two identifying documents, preferably one with a recent photo.
 You may either photocopy your documents and have the copies signed by a reputable individual, such as a teacher or doctor; or contact us to arrange a visit to one of our offices, where we will take copies.

 4. What happens if I have been involved in a Road Traffic Accident/Incident and I would like to request CCTV footage?